Software-Composition-Analysis-Tools-SCA-Tools-SCA-Vendors

 Overview:

-Mend.io SCA is part of a broader AppSec platform designed to detect and remediate open-source vulnerabilities, license risks, and supply chain threats.
-Notably, it includes advanced reachability and prioritization features.
+Mend.io SCA is part of a complete AppSec platform built to find and fix open-source vulnerabilities, license issues, and supply chain threats.
+In particular, it offers reachability analysis and smart prioritization to help you focus on real risks, not just raw CVE counts.

 Key Features:

-• EPSS-Based Risk Prioritization → Combines CVSS and exploitability data to rank real threats first.
+• EPSS-Based Risk Prioritization → Combines CVSS severity scores with exploit data to rank the threats that matter most.
+Consequently, developers can fix what’s urgent first.

 Cons: